-Medication reminder: Students in middle school are allowed to self carry inhalers and epi-pens only.
-Please ensure we have the approprate authorizations on file for your student to self carry these medications if needed.
-All other medications must be kept in the nurse's office with the authorizations on file.
-Medications Authorizations and Action Plans can be found here:
+Medication reminder: Students in middle school are ONLY allowed to self-carry inhalers and epi-pens (with physician approval).
+Please ensure we have the appropriate authorizations on file for your student to self-carry these medications if needed.
+All other medications must be kept in the nurse's office with the appropriate authorizations on file.
+Medication Authorizations and Action Plans can be found here:

 - Medication Authorization